 Finding a Fundamental Truth to each Market

-- Algo trading strategies can collect data on order flow and model behaviour of other algorithms, once a participant tips one’s hand your algo trading strategy can take advantage and expose and inefficiency time and time again.
+- Algo trading strategies can collect data on order flow and model the behaviour of other algorithms, once a participant tips one’s hand, your algo trading strategy can take advantage and expose and inefficiency time and time again.

 5. Algorithmic Trading Strategies